Seminar Information

 Learn how to reach out in stressful situations to be supportive and lend a hand.
 Learn tools that work for you in any environment to reduce tension and barriers that lead to harsh or even abusive words or actions.
 Bring teen-age helpers who are or want to be leaders, e.g., faith groups, scouting, schools.

-When to Expect and When to be Concerned (MNCPD)
+What to Expect and When to be Concerned (MNCPD)

 The Six Keys: Strategies for Promoting Children’s Mental Health in Early Childhood Programs